 Coaches and Managers – Like all club activities we are reliant on parents to run the Sunday morning programme.
 Coaches will be provided with training and coaching plans but will require parents to help with organising activities and assisting with games.
 Like everything with children this age, the more parents contribute in the sessions by encouraging and supporting the coach and players, the more the children will benefit.
 Please give consideration to whether you can take on one of these roles.

-NZ Football has implemented the ‘Whole of Football’ Framework and the emphasis is on more touches on the ball to improve skills.
+NZ Football has an emphasis on more touches on the ball to improve skills.
 The following might seem a bit over prescribed, but with many teams and children in one place we need to be highly organised:

 Rules and Etiquette